Mental Health and Wellbeing

 Step 2; Providing Counselling services and sexual health services for the Young People and families of Bradford 01274 683118 click here.

 Off The Record -A service in Bradford City Centre providing counselling for Young People from 13 years old 01274 733080.

 Relate -Providers of counselling services to Children from age 5 and their families 01274 726096 .

 Supportline -Listed on here are some helplines and websites where children and young people can get information, advice and support.

 Charlie Waller Memorial Trust- aims to increase public awareness of the nature, symptoms and dangers of depression and reduce the stigma attached to mental illness.

 Winstons Wish – the UK’s childhood bereavement charity.
 We support children and their families after the death of a parent or sibling.

 My name is Isobel Sheard and I am the school’s Pupil Parent Support Manager.
 My role is all about supporting families, in whatever capacity is needed.

 I am also a trained Mental Health First Aider and the school’s Mental Health Champion which enables me to spot the early signs of a mental health issue and provide appropriate support or guide towards the best outside professionals.
-I work alongside key members of staff and the Pastoral team (Miss McHale, Mrs Davies, Mrs Raynor and Miss Saidy) to identify children who may be struggling and require additional pastoral, social or emotional support.
+I work alongside key members of staff and the Pastoral team (Mrs Davies, Mrs Raynor and Miss Saidy) to identify children who may be struggling and require additional pastoral, social or emotional support.

 The children in school are able to come and see me or a member of the Pastoral Team if they need to talk, so please encourage your child to do this.
 We are part of the Mental Health Champions in Bradford, parents can access the website which contains useful information and support around mental health and well-being.